Q-1. What

 We first need to build a small pilot plant.
 When it starts producing fuels (two

-years after funding) we will demonstrate production of more carbon-neutral fuels
+years after funding) we will demonstrate production of more fuels

 in a few weeks than the total cumulative global production of photosynthetic